About the organisation

 Key successes

-Key partners/supporters
+Key partners/promoters

 About the organisation

 Sweden's Safer Internet Centre, SIC Sweden, is operated by the government agency Mediemyndigheten (Swedish Agency for the Media) together with the NGOs Bris (helpline) and ECPAT Sweden (hotline).
+SIC Sweden aims to make the internet a safer, more inclusive and empowering place for children and young people.
+Through awareness-raising, support services and reporting mechanisms, SIC Sweden enables children and young people to navigate digital opportunities and challenges, while strengthening the capacity of parents, carers, teachers and other professionals to support them.

 The Swedish Safer Internet Centre aims to strengthen the implementation of the BIK+ strategy in Sweden.